indimail/indimail-virtualdomains/.github/README-indimail.md

 43. pam-multi - Generic PAM which allows external program using PAM to authenticate against IndiMail's database.
 Using pam-multi and nssd, you can use any IMAP server like dovecot, etc with IndiMail.
 44. Post execution Handle - Allows extending indimail's functionality by writing simple scripts
 45. sslerator - TLS/SSL protocol wrapper for non-tls aware applications.
-46. QMTP support in qmail-remote.
+46. QMTP support in <b>qmail-remote</b>.
 QMTP support for mail transfers between IndiMail clusters.
 47. Configured installation time QMQP support on server.
 48. indimail-mini package providing QMQP client
 49. IPV6 Support